ludyna/lu_brain/README.md

 #### Speed

 Learning speed does not depend on the number of already learned patterns (no gradient descent).

-Pattern matching speed depends on the quality of expected results (the mathematically most correct answer will require more calculations).

 The mathematically most correct answer for provided data is always achievable.
 There are no "local minimum" or "saddle points" problems in the Lu_Brain algorithm.